manqishi/09-grammar/README.md

 ## A2.7

-The simplest Chomsky grammar level for this language is level 2 because it requires more than just a terminal and a non-terminal but context doesn't change its meaning.
+The simplest Chomsky grammar level for this language is level 3 because it consists of states, not productions, and doesn't require immediate storage.